Wolfworks Experimental

 Project FIRM (Filtered Inertial Rotation Module) is a multifaceted solution to address pain points in payload development and airbrake development.
 It is a custom-designed PCB with hand-picked sensors to perform data collection during rocket flights and process the data through a Kalman Filter for high accuracy.

 FIRM has expanded the club’s knowledge in both practical hardware design and robust software practices, with the intended goal of being a reliable and reusable module that can be inserted into any rocket for a variety of payload missions.
-You can view our docs for it here.
+You can read more about FIRM here.
+You can also view the PCB design and software on our GitHub.

 2024-2025